carnmo/carnmo/articles/a-technology-minimalism-manifesto.md

 These are traits that I strongly believe in (it worked!) and try to teach my own kids (with various success).
 Most of them can also be directly correlated to how I use technology today as an adult.

-There are a few additional principles that serve as the Operating System of my life.
+There are a few additional principles that serve as the operating system of my life.
 * Journalism is the most important occupation in existence.
 * Within the boundaries of the law, free speech is a foundational component of any prosperous society.
 * Men and women are equal.